 Communicating Your Vision Effectively

 But having a clear North Star is only half the battle.
 You also need to be able to communicate that vision effectively to your team, your investors, and your customers.
-Because if people don’t understand what you’re trying to achieve, they won’t be able to help you get there.
+Because if people don’t understand what you’re trying to achieve, they won’t be able to help you.

 Having a clear North Star is essential for inspiring and aligning the team towards a common goal.